 As a property investor I don’t think twice about putting in a cheeky offer on a house.
-But this is different if you’re buying a house for yourself when it’s an emotional purchase.
+But it’s different if you’re buying a house for yourself when it’s an emotional purchase.
+What % is a cheeky offer on a house is totally subjective.

 How much should you offer on a house below asking price and when does it become cheeky?